bookshelfdave/erln8/README.md

 erln8 provides shell completion for commands, available Erlang installations, and buildable Erlang installation.

 	source ~/path_to_erln8/bash_completion/erln8

+If you installed on OSX via Brew (above), bash_completion is installed automatically for you.

 ## Setting up a default version to use